The geometry and DSZ quantization of four-dimensional supergravity: Classical bosonic supergravity

 \section{Classical bosonic supergravity}

 In this section we recall the construction of generalized Einstein-Section-Maxwell theories on an oriented four-manifold $M$ given in \cite{Lazaroiu:2016iav,Lazaroiu:2017qyr}.
-These give the global geometric formulation of the universal bosonic sector of four-dimensional supergravity (also called \emph{classical geometric bosonic supergravity} or classical bosonic supergravity for short, see \cite{Cortes:2018lan}).
+These give the global differential-geometric model of the universal bosonic sector of four-dimensional supergravity (also called \emph{classical geometric bosonic supergravity} or classical bosonic supergravity for short, see \cite{Cortes:2018lan}).